Junkers: Financial troubles

 Around 1931 the company suffered from a series of financial difficulties that led to the collapse of the group of companies.
 The existing shareholders pressured Hugo to leave the company.
 Hugo, however, was the patent holder on a wide variety of the technologies used in most of the existing Junkers designs, including many of their engines.

 A plan was started to solve both problems by "buying out" Hugo's engine patent portfolio and placing it into the hands of a new company, the Junkers Motoren-Patentstelle GmbH, which was eventually formed in November 1932.
 The new company would then license the technologies back to the various companies, most notably what was then Junkers Motorenbau (one of many "Jumo" companies).
-However, before Junkers actually transferred his patents to the Patentstelle, the collapse of the Junkers consortium was solved by the sale of the Junkers Thermo Technik GmbH to Robert Bosch, whose company still uses the brand name.
+However, before Junkers actually transferred his patents to the Patentstelle, the collapse of the Junkers consortium was solved by the sale of Junkers Thermo Technik GmbH to Robert Bosch GmbH, whose company still uses the brand name.
 Adolf Dethmann, a Communist activist and friend of Hugo, was appointed managing director.

 Post World War II

-The Junkers company survived the Second World War and the formation of East Germany, and was reconstituted as Junkers GmbH and eventually merged into the MBB consortium (via joint venture Flugzeug-Union-Süd between Heinkel and Messerschmitt in 1958).
-Messerschmitt ended the joint venture in 1965 by acquiring control of JFM AG and absorbing it within Messerschmitt in 1967.
+Despite significant bomb damage to its factories, the Junkers company survived the Second World War and the formation of East Germany, and was reconstituted as Junkers GmbH and eventually merged into the MBB consortium (via joint venture Flugzeug-Union-Süd between Heinkel and Messerschmitt in 1958).
+Messerschmitt ended the joint venture in 1965 by acquiring control of JFM AG and absorbing it in 1967.
 Within West Germany, Junkers GmbH was engaged in research on the future of aerospace transportation during the fifties and early-1960s.
 During this period, Junkers employed the famous Austrian engineer and space travel theorist, Eugen Sänger, who in 1961 completed work for the design of an advanced orbital spacecraft at Junkers.
 Junkers GmbH was absorbed within MBB and the Junkers name disappeared in 1969.